If you’re looking to combine skiing with city life in Scandinavia, Oslo is the place to go.

-There are also excellent public transportation options that whisk you from the city center right to the start of the slopes and trails.
+There are also excellent public transportation options that whisk you from the city centre right to the start of the slopes and trails.

 Alpine skiing near Oslo